LordVeovis/docker-librenms/README.md

 # About
 This is a docker container for LibreNMS build around Alpine Linux for compacity.
-The container runs nginx 1.10 and PHP 7.0 FPM.
+The container runs nginx 1.12 and PHP 7.0 FPM.

 There is not SSL support (and so no HTTP/2 support) as I think this should be done by a reverse proxy and not by the container itself.
-There is no memcached support for now.

 # Sample commands
 	docker run \